-I received many thoughtful comments on the blog and Facebook (all in love thankfully) on last week’s post about the controversy over Beauty and the Beast.
-They highlighted an interesting problem that Christian parents face in this postmodern culture: the conundrum of sheltering children from influences of the world, yet not leaving them in a position where they’re unable to interact with it.
+We have an interesting problem as Christian parents in a postmodern culture: this conundrum of sheltering children from influences of the world, yet not leaving them in a position where they’re unable to interact with it.

 We want to produce the perfect hybrid of a child who is both innocent and worldly wise.
 I’ve wrestled with how to accomplish this myself, over the last 8 years of being a parent.